rkulla/shadowfighter/README.md

     `./shadowfighter -delay=3s -combo -wildcard < thai-boxing.txt`

-  For wildcard it will say "whatever" last.
+  For wildcard it will say "anything" last.
 So do whatever you want (e.g. Spinning Back Fist).

 * FMA (Filipino Martial Arts, such as Kali/Arnis/Eskrima):